gnarly-cl0s/AZ-500CheatSheet/Managed-Identity-And-Access.md

 Get-AzContext
 ```

-Operations for Microsoft Support as a example
+Operations for Microsoft Support as a example in order to create custom role
 ```
 Get-AzProviderOperation 'Microsoft.Support/*' | Format-Table -Property Operation, Description -AutoSize
 ```